 Students who choose to declare a concentration in African American Studies experience a fuller account of the field, preparing them for a range of professions, as well as graduate work in African American Studies.
-PDF courses cannot be counted toward your certificate requirements (not including P/D/F Only courses).

 The steps to complete the concentration are as follows: